manuel-brandt/blogtec-link-center/README.md

 - Add backlinks to a cart
 - Checkout via the main Blogtec WooCommerce shop

-The link center acts as:
+The Link Center acts as:
 > A product discovery and filtering tool
 > that hands over checkout and order handling to WooCommerce.